ehratjon/cil_2021/JONASNOTES.md

   - first research: What do you need to make a first submission (do while coding)
   - Make a notebook that loads,trains,tests and submits code
   - "implement baseline"
+    - choose a good simplest model for first baseline
+    - explain why this model
   - write model testing
   - use `kaggle competitions submit -c cil-road-segmentation-2021 -f submission.csv -m "Message"`
   - look at mask_to_submission.py and submission_to_mask.py
   - write submission
   - submit project
 - Change from pytorch to pytorch lightning
+- Comment everything
 - More Research
   - Understand submission format, maybe can adapt evaluation to that
     - read make_submission code